calaldees/barcampCanterbury/events/2025/rebranding-breif.md

 ## Ideas
 * Colours that come to mind
     * Sandy yellow of the cathedral stonework
-    * Grey stone of Wesgate towers and the city wall
+    * Grey stone of Westgate towers and the city wall
-*